digital-asset/docs.daml.com/docs/2.8.0/docs/canton/architecture/security.rst

     - The Canton private keys are stored in the (a) database of the node or directly in the (b) external KMS and not in the container image.
 Credentials to access the KMS can be passed in via the environment when a container is created, the credentials must not be stored in the image.
 - A key administrator can both rotate the KMS key or long-term keys in Canton.
     - Canton already supports manual rotation of long-term keys.
 In scenario (b) this also involves the re-generation of the keys in the KMS.
-    - Support of KMS wrapper key rotation (b) based on either: an AWS KMS automated annual key rotation, or a manual rotation and re-encryption of the Canton private keys.
+    - Support of KMS wrapper key rotation (b) based on either: an KMS automated annual key rotation, or a manual rotation and re-encryption of the Canton private keys.
 - Historical contract data can be decrypted using old long-term, encrypted keys that have been superseded.
 No old long-term keys are used in future transactions.
     - Canton already supports rotation of long-term keys with a synchronized state on which keys are active across nodes as part of topology management.
 - Backup and subsequent restoration of the database of a participant node supports KMS key rotation and rotation of Canton’s long-term keys.
     - Database restoration/backup is only needed for (a) protection of keys at rest and as long as the :ref:`database and the wrapper key are available <backup-kms>`, backup and restoration are not impacted by key rotation.
 Replicating a KMS key in multiple regions can also mitigate the impact of a failure in the primary region.
     - A KMS operator must ensure its configured key store has in place a robust disaster recovery plan to prevent the permanent loss of keys.
 - For high availability operation, Canton supports duplication of keys.
-    - Canton supports AWS multi-region keys when enabled in the configuration, as well as when the operator manually creates the key and just configures the existing key id in Canton. `Note: replicating keys to other regions is a manual process by the operator and not done automatically by Canton.`
+    - Canton supports AWS and GCP multi-region keys when enabled in the configuration, as well as when the operator manually creates the key and just configures the existing key id in Canton. `Note: replicating keys to other regions is a manual process by the operator and not done automatically by Canton.`

 Resilience to Malicious Participants
 ------------------------------------